 And then it stops.
 All of a sudden.
 The last completed page features a short article by Danzy Senna on being thirty two.
 A sunlit image of a creamy yellow dining room.
 A quote from Barbara Jordan- In the morning I say: "What is my exciting thing for today?"…Don’t ask me about tomorrow… (Don’t you just love that??), a picture of Madonna looking suitably demure, a recipe for herb popovers and a snippet about depression from "The Noonday Demon" – "Depression is the flaw in love.
 To be creatures who love we must be creatures who can despair at what we lose, and depression is the mechanism of that despair."

 And after that nothing.
-Half a book filled with blank pages begging to be filled with dreams.
+Half a

 There is an honesty in the pages of that scrapbook that cannot exist in a blog.
 This isn’t to say that what is here isn’t the truth, but that I am constantly aware of my audience and some how find myself censoring my thoughts accordingly.

 In the past few days, both Autum and Alicia have written about the mixed emotions blogging inspires in all of us who have let it shape our days.
 It is something I have often talked about because in so many ways blogging has changed my life, created order where there was chaos, helped me document the first few years of my babbas life and the last few of my relationship, and I think, inspired me creatively at every turn.

 But I am not a good blogger, because I’m not really sure that I have fully embraced the concept of